michelrandahl/simple-vim-surround/README.md

 # simple-vim-surround
-A vim plugin with simplified vim-surround behavior
+A vim plugin with simplified vim-surround behavior.

+### Motivation for the plugin
+*I found some unexpected behavior in the classic vim-surround plugin while coding in Elm and trying to manipulate surrounding square brackets (see examples below).
+Being relative new to vim-scripting, I found the code in vim-surround plugin too complicated to understand, so I decided to write my own simplified version of the plugin.*

 ## Install
 ### SpaceVim